ToreyStapleton/ToreyStapleton.github.io/_drafts/protractor.md

 });
 {% endhighlight %}

 The **explicit wait** solution to that would be to insert a `browser.sleep(5000)` (time in milliseconds) between the `click()` and `getText()` events.
-The downside to this is that now the test will *always* wait 5 seconds before accessing the new post, regardless of how long it took the post to create and show on the UI.
-While this solution works in most cases, it is not a good practice and as your run time will drastically increase as you continue adding more tests.
+The downside to this is that now the test will *always* wait 5 seconds before accessing the new post, regardless of how long it took the post to create and update on the UI.
+While this solution works in most cases, it is not a good practice as your run time will drastically increase as you continue adding more tests.
 The **implicit wait** is a much more efficient and flexible solution:

 {% highlight javascript %}
 $('button.createPost').click(); // creates a new post